Soumyajit-Saha/Understanding-the-Public-Sentiment-and-Trends-regarding-COVID-19-A-Data-Mining-Approach/readme.txt

 2. Boiler plate and template added for the few todo function
 3. Presented work so far, recorded the presentation.
 4. Access has been provied to the GitHub repository.

-## TODO
-1. Perform date automation
+5. Perform date automation
-2. Append to the file, may decide on the datastructure or just keep default
+6. Append to the file, may decide on the datastructure or just keep default